 Hours may vary based upon scheduled classes and events.
 Programs are usually scheduled three months in advance.
 Libraries in the Ramsey County Library system are open seven days a week.
-Member will likely work two evenings a week and up to two weekend days a month.
+Member will likely work one or two evenings a week and up to two weekend days a month.

 In addition, members attend professional development days with their fellow CTEP members to enhance service-readiness skills, personal attributes at the service site, and citizenship skills.
 These Corps days take place twice a month on the 1st and 3rd Fridays from 9 AM to 4 PM, and these trainings are mandatory.
 Members also attend statewide AmeriCorps events, such as the Martin Luther King Day celebration, and/or serve on the statewide InterCorps Council.